yan-soon/tp/docs/UserGuide.md

 1. Type `list` into the command box, and press **Enter** to execute it.
 ![List1](images/List1.png)

-2. The result display box will display the message "Listed all modules", and you will be able to view all your previously added modules in the Completed Modules list.
+2. The result display box will display the message "All your modules have been listed!", and you will be able to view all your previously added modules in the Completed Modules list.
 ![List2](images/List2.png)

 ### Viewing all added tags: `tags`